yoginderbagga/90DaysOfDevOps/2026/day-68/ansible-fundamentals.md

 ## Task 5: Run Ad-hoc Commands

-Ansible ad command uses the ``/user/bin/ansible`` command-line tool for running a single, quick task on the host defined by the user simultaneously.
+Ansible ad-hoc command uses the ``/user/bin/ansible`` command-line tool for running a single, quick task on the host defined by the user simultaneously.
 Whereas Ansible playbooks are robust, reusable, task file , ad-hoc commands are the quick way to test an immediate infrastructure job - for example : ping connectivity, system uptimes, restarting a service or sending an emergency file.

 <img width="1030" height="445" alt="image" src="https://github.com/user-attachments/assets/c17d18f0-5294-4595-8122-8711c766c635" />